 Is it worth the extra time and effort to provide great customer service?
 The data says yes.
 A study by Harvard Business Review found that a one-star improvement in Yelp reviews could yield up to a 9% increase in sales.
 Another study for restaurants on Yelp found that a half-star rating increase from 3.5 to 4 resulted in a 19% greater chance of being booked during peak hours.

 Things to Be Aware of With Yelp

-In an effort to make reviews as genuine as possible, Yelp frowns upon business owners who gain reviews purely from family members, friends, or fake reviews where a product or service wasn’t purchased. unnaturally-that is when customers aren’t themselves inspired to post a review.
+In an effort to make reviews as genuine as possible, Yelp frowns upon business owners who gain reviews purely from family members, friends, or fake reviews where a product or service wasn’t purchased.
 Getting reviews unnaturally could look like “buying” reviews from sketchy companies who promise 5-star reviews or offering freebies to customers for writing a good review.
-Yelp considers these reviews to be fake and penalizes businesses that encourage them with a warning label on their listing.
+Yelp considers these reviews to be false reviews and penalizes businesses that encourage them with a warning label on their listing.

 Similarly, studies by Edison Research and author Jay Baer have found that 53% of consumers expect a reply on review sites.
 The same studies also showed that businesses who answered complaints on review sites got a 16% boost in customer advocacy while those who ignored complaints actually suffered a 37% decline in advocacy.